nojronatron/nojronatron.github.io/continuing-education/aspdotnet-learnings.md

 - Force a Component to _rerender_ by calling `StateHasChanged()`, a Component built-in method!
 - Remember: The entire point of a component is to display a page with a state, therefore the Component Lifecycle _must be adhered to_, ensuring the page rendering is correct for the state of the data it carries or updates.
 - CTOR Injection is _not supported_ in Blazor Components.
 Use `@inject` syntax instead.
+- Use HotReload during dev and test!
+It will automate rendering pages while underlying code is changed and saved.

 ## Minimal APIs